heron-mc/heron-mc/trunk/readme.txt

 hosted versions under http://lib.heron-mc.org/heron
 development: http://code.google.com/p/geoext-viewer (for now)

+For developers:
 To build a version go to heron/build and read instructions there.
+To update docs and website read www/readme.website.

 We try to make web mapping easy !